403rd AFSB, ROK Army logistics school exchange knowledge in combined engagements

 |0

-This work, 403rd AFSB, ROK Army logistics school exchange knowledge in combined engagements [Image 4 of 4], by Hyungbin Ju, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, 403rd AFSB, ROK Army logistics school exchange knowledge in combined engagements, by Hyungbin Ju, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.